Working for a Better Bar – a Voluntary Bar

 No regulatory licensing body.

-First, this legislative session’s voluntary bar bill does not create a regulatory licensing body along the lines of state licensing boards for other occupations, e.g., nursing, teachers, dentists, chiropractors, physicians, etc. Instead, it constitutionally reaffirms the state supreme court’s authority over lawyer regulation and discipline.
-The rest of the bill states that an attorney shall not be required to be a member of any organization to become or to remain a licensed attorney in Arizona.
-Read the bill for yourself.
+First, this legislative session’s state bar reform bill does not create a regulatory licensing body along the lines of state licensing boards for other occupations, e.g., nursing, teachers, dentists, chiropractors, physicians, etc.

 No program and service nexus.